Digital Nasional: Deployment of 5G

 It has also planned to deploy 5G in major cities and districts in Johor, Penang, Selangor and Sabah in 2022.
 As at May 31, 2023, the rollout of the 5G network had achieved 62.1% coverage of populated areas involving 5,058 5G sites, with the aim of achieving 80% coverage of populated areas nationwide by the end year 2023.
 On 17 December 2024, it was reported that the 5G adoption rate has reached 52% nationwide as compared to 10.8% in October 2023.

+Contract Disputes

+In early 2026, a significant contractual dispute emerged between TM and DNB regarding the early termination of their 5G Wholesale Network Access Agreement.
+On February 25, 2026, TM announced it had signed a three-year wholesale contract with U Mobile to utilize Malaysia’s second 5G network, citing its contractual right to exit the DNB agreement once a second provider became commercially available.
+However, on March 3, 2026, DNB formally rejected TM's termination notice, asserting that TM had failed to meet the specific "long-term arrangement" conditions required for an early exit.
+DNB maintains that the original agreement remains valid and enforceable until October 2032.
+While the Malaysian government has categorized the disagreement as a commercial matter to be resolved between the two licensees, TM has upheld its decision following a legal review, and both parties have committed to ensuring no service disruption for Unifi Mobile users during the resolution process.